Exploring Birthing Options in Perth: A Doula's Guide to South and North of the River

 Flexibility in birth location and style

-Often more time spent on education and birth preparation
+More time for education and preparation

 Birthing Centres